dr-guangtou/daily_astroph/astroph-1903.md

 ### Mar 14

 * [Study of gravitational fields and globular cluster systems of early-type galaxies](https://arxiv.org/abs/1903.05659)
+  * **Interesting**
+  * We employed Jeans analysis of radial velocities of globular clusters (GCs).
+We analysed nearly all ETGs having more than about 100 archival GC radial velocity measurements available.
+  * Successful ΛCDM fits are found for all galaxies, but compared to the theoretical HMCR and SHMR, the best-fit halos usually have concentrations that are too low and stellar masses that are too high for their masses.
+  * Most galaxies can be fitted by the MOND models successfully as well, but for some of the galaxies, especially those in centers of galaxy clusters, the observed GCs velocity dispersions are too high
+  * Additionally, we find many signs that the GC systems were perturbed by galaxy interactions.

 * [The lifetime of binary black holes in Sérsic galaxy models](https://arxiv.org/abs/1903.05682)
+  * In this paper, we infer upper limits on the lifetime of binary black holes of 10^{5-6} Msun and up to 10^8 M , forming in galaxy mergers, exploring two underlying stellar density profiles, by Dehnen and by Prugniel & Simien
+  * We find that di↵erent stellar profiles predict very distinct trends with binary mass, with lifetimes ranging between fractions of a Gyr to more than 10 Gyr, and with a spread of about one order of magnitude
+  * Low-mass black hole binaries of 10^5 M develop larger eccentricities as they experience a longer-lasting interaction with the stellar background that help reduce their lifetimes during this phase.
+    * As black hole coalescences of 10^{4-7} Msun can be detected with LISA from redshift z~0 up to z ~ 15–20, when seed black holes form

 * [The XMM-Newton/HST view of the obscuring outflow in the Seyfert Galaxy Mrk 335 observed at extremely low X-ray flux](https://arxiv.org/abs/1903.05795)
+  * A simultaneous new campaign by XMM-Newton and HST caught the source at an historical low flux in the X-ray band.
+The soft X-ray spectrum is dominated by prominent emission features, and by the effect of a strong ionized absorber
+  * The resulting picture from this latest multi-wavelength campaign confirms that Mrk 335 undergoes the effect of a patchy, medium-velocity outflowing gas in a wide range of ionization states that seem to be persistently obscuring the nuclear continuum.

 * [A discovery of young radio sources in the cores of giant radio galaxies selected at hard X-rays](https://arxiv.org/abs/1903.05922)
+  * Giant Radio Galaxies (GRG) are the largest single entities in the Universe, having a projected linear size exceeding 0.7 Mpc, which implies that they are also quite old objects. 只占大射电星系的6%
+  * X-ray挑选的射电星系中GRG的比例比射电挑选的要高得多
+  * We present radio observations of 15 nuclei of hard X-ray selected GRG, finding for the first time a large fraction (61%) of young radio sources at the center of Mpc-scale structures.

 * [Old and young stellar populations in DustPedia galaxies and their role in dust heating](https://arxiv.org/abs/1903.05933)
+  * 814 galaxies from DustPedia: We take advantage of the widely used galaxy SED fitting code CIGALE, properly adapted to include the state-of-the-art dust model THEMIS.
+  * We find a mild correlation between the mass fraction of the small a-C(:H) grains with the specific star-formation rate.
+On average, young stars are very efficient in heating the dust, with absorption fractions reaching as high as ∼ 77% of the total, unattenuated luminosity of this population
+  * Dust heating in early-type galaxies is mainly due to old stars, up to a level of ∼ 90%.
+Young stars progressively contribute more for ‘typical’ spiral galaxies and they become the dominant source of dust heating for Sm type and irregular galaxies, donating up to ∼ 60% of their luminosity to this purpose.

 * [Is the stellar mass-stellar metallicity relation universal in the Milky Way satellites and beyond?](https://arxiv.org/abs/1903.06054)
+  * (1) The exponents (α) for the MZRs of the satellites in halos with the same mass as the Milky Way halo but different individual assembly histories are mostly ∼0.2–0.4, i.e., having a scatter of ∼ 0.2; and the scatter of α increases with decreasing halo masses.
+  * (2) The MZR relations are changed little by the variation of halo masses and the classification between central galaxies and satellites, if many halos with the same mass are stacked together.
+  * A double power law exists in the MZR relations for both central galaxies and stacked satellites

 * [Discovery of Highly Blueshifted Broad Balmer and Metastable Helium Absorption Lines in a Tidal Disruption Event](https://arxiv.org/abs/1903.05637)
+  * We report the discovery of non-stellar hydrogen Balmer and metastable helium absorption lines accompanying a transient, high-velocity (0.05c) broad absorption line (BAL) system in the optical spectra of the tidal disruption event (TDE) AT2018zr (z = 0.071).
+  * We conclude that these transient absorption features are more likely to arise in fast outflows produced by the TDE than absorbed by the unbound debris.
+  * In accordance with the outflow picture, we are able to reproduce the flat-topped H↵ emission in a spherically expanding medium, without invoking the typical prescription of an ellipticaldisk
+  * This suggests that outflows may be ubiquitous among TDEs and may be less sensitive to viewing angle effects compared to QSO outflows.
+    * TDE中的外流很常见，高速低速都有，射电波段也有
+    * On the other hand, the promi- nent N III]  1750 relative to C III]  1909 in TDEs may imply abundance anomalies due to CNO cycle in the pre-disrupted star

 ----